 Car insurance rates can differ based on where a driver lives and parks their car, and their choice of insurers in the Pine Tree State.
 We analyzed auto insurance quotes across 51 cities in Maine, and found that rates can differ by as much as 85% a year - more than $2,360 difference for our sample driver's quotes between the most expensive and lowest cost car insurer.
-The most expensive place in Maine was Lewiston, where rates were about 8% above the state average and the cheapest was Presque Isle, where rates were about 10% under the state average.
-Enter your zip code for a list of insurers in your area to start searching for good rates; for more on affordable car insurance in Maine, read below.
+The most expensive place in Maine was Lewiston, where local rates were about 8% above the state average and the cheapest was Presque Isle, where rates were about 10% under the state average.
+Enter your zip code for a list of insurers near you to start searching for good rates; for more on affordable car insurance in Maine, read below.

 - Cheapest Auto Insurance Companies in Maine

 - Best Car Insurance Rates: by City

 - Average Cost of Auto Insurance: by City